Alma L. Lee

 President Lee’s union career exemplifies her strong principles devoted to the improvement of the workplace through the empowerment of employees.
 Working closely with the late Secretary of Veterans Affairs, Jesse Brown; she sought to end adversarial labor-management relationships, to improve communications, and to build bridges between employees, administrators, veterans’ service organizations, and the public.

 In her second term, she was the union’s Chief Negotiator for the NVAC Contract Negotiating Team, which authored the 1997 Master Agreement.
-During her sixth term, Ms. Lee once again sat as the union’s Chief Negotiator for a new Master Agreement which was ratified March 15, 2011.
-Also in her 10th term, she is the Chief Negotiator for the new Master Agreement.
+During her sixth term, President Lee once again sat as the union’s Chief Negotiator for a new Master Agreement which was ratified March 15, 2011.
+Again in her 10th and 11th terms, she continues to be the Chief Negotiator for the union contract negotiation team.

-Ms. Lee sits on a number of committees including; Co-Chair of the National VA Quality Council.
-She is a member of the Coalition of Labor Union Women, the NAACP, and AFGE PAC.
+President Lee is a member of the Coalition of Labor Union Women, the NAACP, National Partnership Council, and AFGE PAC.
 She was the recipient of the Bernice Heffner Award as the Outstanding Woman in AFGE, selected from among 700,000 employees that AFGE represents.
-Ms. Lee was also named the Outstanding Labor Woman of the Year in Virginia and has received numerous other awards and honors.
+In 2020, was the first recipient of AFGE’s Woman of Labor Award.
+President Lee was also named the Outstanding Labor Woman of the Year in Virginia and has received numerous other awards and honors throughout her career.